Delta18-Git/docker_snapraid_btrfs/README.md

 ## Setting up the application
 SnapRAID has a comprehensive manual available [here](http://www.snapraid.it/).
-Any SnapRAID command can be executed from the host easily using `docker exec -it <container-name> <command>`, for example `docker exec -it snapraid snapraid diff`.
+Any SnapRAID command can be executed from the host easily using `docker exec -it <container-name> <command>`, for example `docker exec -it snapraid snapraid-btrfs diff`.
 Tips and tricks on configuration snapraid-runner can be found on our [forums](https://forum.linuxserver.io/index.php?threads/snapraid-runner-script-email-issue.97).

-## snapraid-runner.conf example
+## snapraid-btrfs-runner.conf example
 ```
+[snapraid-btrfs]
+; path to the snapraid-btrfs executable (e.g. /usr/bin/snapraid-btrfs)
+executable = /app/snapraid-btrfs/snapraid-btrfs
+; optional: specify snapper-configs and/or snapper-configs-file as specified in snapraid-btrfs
+; only one instance of each can be specified in this config
+snapper-configs = /etc/snapper/configs/
+snapper-configs-file =
+; specify whether snapraid-btrfs should run the pool command after the sync, and optionally specify pool-dir
+pool = false
+pool-dir =
+; specify whether snapraid-btrfs-runner should automatically clean up all but the last snapraid-btrfs sync snapshot after a successful sync
+cleanup = true

+[snapper]
+; path to snapper executable (e.g. /usr/bin/snapper)
+executable = /usr/bin/snapper

 [snapraid]
-; path to the snapraid executable (e.g. /bin/snapraid)
+; path to the snapraid executable (e.g. /usr/bin/snapraid)
 executable = /usr/bin/snapraid
 ; path to the snapraid config to be used
 config = /config/snapraid.conf
 ; abort operation if there are more deletes than this, set to -1 to disable
-deletethreshold = 200
+deletethreshold = 40
 ; if you want touch to be ran each time
-touch = true
+touch = false

 [logging]
 ; logfile to write to, leave empty to disable
-file = snapraid-runner.log
+file = snapraid.log
 ; maximum logfile size in KiB, leave empty for infinite
 maxsize = 5000

-[notification]
-enabled = true
+[email]
-; when to send a notificariton on, comma-separated list of [success, error]
+; when to send an email, comma-separated list of [success, error]
 sendon = success,error
-; set to false to get full programm output
+; set to false to get full programm output via email
 short = true
-; Python Apprise url. see https://github.com/caronc/apprise/wiki
+subject = [SnapRAID] Status Report:
+from =
+to =
+; maximum email size in KiB
+maxsize = 500

+[smtp]
+host =
+; leave empty for default port
+port =
+; set to "true" to activate
+ssl = false
+tls = false
+user =
-url = discord://ID/Token
+password =

 [scrub]
 ; set to true to run scrub after sync
-enabled = true
+enabled = false
-; scrub plan - either a percentage or one of [bad, new, full]
+; plan can be 0-100 percent, new, bad, or full
 plan = 12
-; minimum block age (in days) for scrubbing.
-Only used with percentage plans
+; only used for percent scrub plan
 older-than = 10
 ```